vron7/Aha-s/ts.md

 ------

 **Interface** allows us to define the structure of an object.
 Prefer interface to custom types when defining the object structure.
+**extends** will get all properties and methods of the parent class.
+**implements** will obligate us to implement all of the properties and methods defined in the interface.
 ```js
 interface Levelable {
   level: number;